 About Westinghouse

 The US based Westinghouse Outdoor Power Equipment is a legacy subsidiary of the Westinghouse Electric Corporation, founded in 1886.
 While the company has been acquired and merged into the American CBS, the Westinghouse name remains as the brand name for many of their electrical solutions, which stretch across the scale from power plants to portable generators.
 Portable generators – the main product of the Outdoor Power Equipment branch of Westinghouse – used to be manufactured by Westpro Power Systems, which was bought in 2016 by Midwest Equipment.
 Lawn equipment, such as trimmers and blowers, is also sold under the Westinghouse brand name.
 All of their products are designed in the US.
-However, several sources report that they are in many cases manufactured in China.
+However, they are in many cases manufactured in China.

 Warranty Information